PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 13:50:40
+Last updated: 2024-04-02 13:52:43
-Random Quote: Patience and perseverance have a magical effect before which difficulties disappear and obstacles vanish. - John Adams
+Random Quote: Be courteous to all, but intimate with few, and let those few be well tried before you give them your confidence. - George Washington